NehaKarekar/IGSPROJ/README.md

 #Steps
 Clone the repository
 Install Maven Dependancy
-Right click run the project using Junit
+Right click run the project using Junit in the Runner class